Characters from Prequel.

 - Cloudcuckoolander: And surprisingly his logic is often flawless.

 - Crazy-Prepared: Often, the characters that Gharug has held up have had exactly the right object on hand that would foil him.
-Luckily, he's always had the right countermeasure prepared and stored on himself.
+And he's always had the right countermeasure prepared and stored on himself.

 - The Highwayman: He'll have you know he considers himself a professional Highwayman.